The Emergent Fine Structure Constant of Quantum Spin Ice Is Large

 The microscopic Hamiltonian to describe QSI materials was derived, and studied in considerable detail, in the context of the rare earth pyrochlore materials~\cite{Gingras2014, Ross2011, Rau2019}.
 For the present purposes, it is sufficient to consider a simplified model given by the canonical QSI Hamiltonian which consists of two parts~\cite{Hermele2004}: a `classical' term enforcing the ice rules, which determines the cost of an electric charge; and a `quantum' resonance term, also known as a loop flip or ring exchange term, $W_{\hexagon}$, which coherently flips a sequence of six spins arranged head to tail around a hexagon \raisebox{4pt}{\cwSmall $\to$ \ccwSmall},

 The first sum runs over all bonds of the pyrochlore lattice and the second over all of its hexagonal plaquettes.
 A hexagonal plaquettes on which $W_{\hexagon}$ acts is shaded in Fig.~\ref{fig:eQEDandAlpha}a.
-This Hamiltonian describes the standard low-energy dynamics of geometrically frustrated systems capturing phenomena ranging from high-temperature superconductivity to frustrated magnetism~\cite{Moessner2011}.
-Furthermore, it can be formally rewritten as a compact $U(1)$ lattice gauge theory~\cite{Hermele2004, Shannon2012}, with $W_{\hexagon}$ the smallest possible Wilson loop.
+This Hamiltonian describes the standard low-energy dynamics of geometrically frustrated systems capturing phenomena ranging from high-temperature superconductivity to frustrated magnetism~\cite{Moessner2011}, and can be obtained as a low-energy effective theory of the general microscopic quantum spin ice model~\cite{Hermele2004,Savary2012} Furthermore, it can be formally rewritten as a compact $U(1)$ lattice gauge theory~\cite{Hermele2004, Shannon2012}, with $W_{\hexagon}$ the smallest possible Wilson loop.

-To effect the abovementioned tuning, we additionally consider a pair of simple perturbations to $H_{\mathrm{eff}}$:
+To effect the above-mentioned tuning, we additionally consider a pair of simple perturbations to $H_{\mathrm{eff}}$:

 The first summation over $\langle\langle\langle i,j\rangle\rangle\rangle$ runs over the third-nearest neighbors (3NN), which are pairs of spins across from each other on a hexagonal plaquette.
-This two-body term generically exists in material realizations~\cite{Ross2011} and can be generated in quantum simulators.
-It prefers spins across from each other to be (anti)parallel, hence affecting the number of flippable hexagons (\raisebox{4pt}{\cwSmall}).
+This two-body Ising term generically exists in material realizations~\cite{Ross2011} and can be engineered in many current quantum simulators~\cite{King2020,Bernien:2017to,Pagano:2020wp}.
+It prefers spins across from each other to be (anti)parallel (depending on the sign of $\zeta$), hence affecting the number of flippable hexagons (\raisebox{4pt}{\cwSmall}).
 The second term is a Rokhsar-Kivelson (RK) potential, which directly counts the number of flippable hexagons and, as a six body term, is less easy to control experimentally.
-However, the RK potential is known to give rise to a zoo of exotic topological behavior in quantum dimer models~\cite{Moessner2011} and related constrained models~\cite{Wiese2013}.
-For our purposes, its most important feature is that the ground state is exactly solvable at the RK point~\cite{Rokhsar1988} ($\mu = 1$) which allows us to compare our results to previous analytic and numerical studies~\cite{Moessner2003, Shannon2012, Benton2012}.
-We note that tuning either of these perturbations to be sufficiently strong causes the system to transition out of the deconfined QED phase, which we find persists for $-0.5 \lesssim \mu \leq 1$ at $\zeta=0$~\cite{Shannon2012}, and for $-0.2 \lesssim \zeta \lesssim 1$ at $\mu=0$ (see Methods).
+However, the ground state is exactly solvable at the RK point~\cite{Rokhsar1988} ($\zeta = 0 $and $\mu = 1$) which allows us to validate our numerics by comparing to previous analytic and numerical studies~\cite{Moessner2003, Shannon2012, Benton2012}.
+We note that tuning either of these perturbations to be sufficiently strong causes the system to transition out of the deconfined QED phase, which we find persists for $-0.5 \lesssim \mu \leq 1$ at $\zeta=0$~\cite{Shannon2012}, and for $-0.2 \lesssim \zeta \lesssim 1$ at $\mu=0$ (see supplemental materials).

 \emph{Macroscopic eQED---} The low-energy theory of eQED is the familiar Maxwell Hamiltonian